Melvszz/IoT-manual/README.md

 Save the file and make a new file.

-The next file, name this file package.json, paste the following code:
+The next file, inside the same directory, name this file package.json, paste the following code:

 ```{